moiz-alnoor/React-Exercise/README.md

 ### `Responsive Design`

-Dispply the full content on all scrren szie, for the moibe screen you just need to swipe or scroll left and right.
+The full content Displied in different scrrens szie, for the moibe screen you just need to swipe or scroll left and right.

 ### `API`